Sky Industries Ltd Directors Report.

-Your Directors have pleasure in presenting their 29th Annual Report on the business and operations of the Company and the Audited Accounts for the Financial Year ended March 31, 2018.
+Your Directors have pleasure in presenting their 30th Annual Report on the business and operations of the Company and the accounts for the Financial Year ended March 31, 2019.

-The Boards Report shall be prepared based on the stand alone financial statements of the company.
+The Boards Report shall be prepared on the basis of financial statements of the company.

 2. Brief description of the Companys working during the year/State of Companys affair

-The Company has Hook and Loop Tape fasteners as a major division.
-The contribution of Hook and Loop Tape Fasteners is 80% of the overall revenue of the Company.
+The Company has Hook and Loop Tape fasteners as a major division now.
+The contribution of Hook and Loop Tape Fasteners is 84% approx of the overall revenue of the Company.
 The other significant division, viz Velvet Manufacturing is based in Navi Mumbai.

-The turnover of the Company was 53 Crores, an increase from 48 Crores in the previous year.
+The turnover of the Company for financial year ended March 31, 2019 was Rs.
+58 Crores, an increase from Rs.
+52 Crores in the previous year.